ccp84/go_north/README.md

 ### display_option() function:

-This function takes in the `current_game` object as an argument and uses the `gamepath` attribute of that object to determine the set of options that should be displayed for the users current level.
+This function takes in the `current_game` object as an argument and uses the `gamepath` attribute of that object to determine the set of options that should be displayed for the user's current level.
 The `gamepath` is an object of the `Pathway` class which builds itself from `story.py`.

 `display_level` is set to `game_level + 1` to account for the initial level starting at 0 and the timing of calculations meaning an index of -1 being passed to the options list just before 'death'.
 The `display_level` is used as an index to retrieve the list of options linked to the current level of play from `gamepath`.